LudumDare/ludumdare.com/content/README.markdown

 #### Articles and Authors?
 We're building a separate website for educational and related content, the [Jammer Academy](https://github.com/JammerAcademy).
-If you think or have a contribution that isn't suitable for the Academy or our resources section, let us know.